Grants & Awards

 INSPIRIT Foundation Research & Sector-building Grants(up to $50,000)

-Research Grants provide support for research that bridges knowledge gaps and builds capacity to advance narrative power.
+Research Grants ide support for research that bridges knowledge gaps and builds capacity to advance narrative power.
 Projects should identify policy and practice solutions to equity barriers, as well as opportunities for knowledge mobilization and advocacy that promote systemic change.

 INSPIRIT Foundation Project Grants ($10,000 – $100,000; multi-year funding)